Help Us Hold Space for African American History

-You are invited to the opening of the only museum dedicated to sharing the history and heritage of the African American experience in Washtenaw County on Sunday, October 24, 2021, 1-4 PM at 1528 Pontiac Trail in Ann Arbor, Michigan.
+The only museum dedicated to sharing the history and heritage of the African American experience in Washtenaw County is now open on Saturdays and Sundays, from 12-4 pm.

 September 19, 2021

 is sold out.
 Thank you for supporting the Museum!